EffieBriest/Pinn-Heat-Equation-Forward/README.md

 python trainingInversePinn.py
 ```

-The script trains the inverse PINN, prints the learned value of \(\alpha\), and plots alpha convergence.
+The script trains the inverse PINN, prints the learned value of $\alpha$, and plots alpha convergence.

 ---